Client Research Before Discovery Calls: How Automated Web Intelligence Stops You From Walking In Blind

 How Client Research Before Discovery Calls Fits Into the Audit Workflow

-If you're running AI transformation audits, web intelligence should be the first thing that fires, not an afterthought.
+If you're running AI readiness assessments, web intelligence should be the first thing that fires, not an afterthought.

 Here's the sequence that works: